Isfand/rcb/README.md

 ### Deleting files:
 <pre>
-trash delete filename
+rcb delete filename
-trash delete -- filename
+rcb delete -- filename
 </pre>

 ### Listing files:
 <pre>
-trash list, List all by default
+rcb list, List all by default
 </pre>

 ### Restoring files:
 <pre>
-trash restore &lt;n&gt;
+rcb restore &lt;n&gt;
-trash restore --all | -a, Restore all
+rcb restore --all | -a, Restore all
 </pre>

 ### Erasing files:
 <pre>
-trash erase &lt;n&gt;
+rcb erase &lt;n&gt;
-trash erase --all | -a, erase all
+rcb erase --all | -a, erase all
 </pre>

 ### Validating files:
 <pre>
-trash validate --all | -a, Validate all
+rcb validate --all | -a, Validate all
 </pre>

 ## **Environment variables:**
-**TRASH_DIR**\
+**rcb_DIR**\
-The directory where the trash/ folder will be located.
-Defaults to '$HOME/.trash/'.
-The directory filename before the last delimiter will be used as the root of the trash directory name.
+The directory where the rcb/ folder will be located.
+Defaults to '$HOME/.rcb/'.
+The directory filename before the last delimiter will be used as the root of the rcb directory name.
-E.G 'export TRASH_DIR=/home/user/.local/shared/.trashAlt/', will make .trashAlt/ become the trash directory name.
+E.G 'export rcb_DIR=/home/user/.local/shared/.rcbAlt/', will make .rcbAlt/ become the rcb directory name.

 ---